 Today’s technology provides a continuous influx of data that enables medical providers to take a proactive triage approach with their patients.
 With proactive triage, care teams reach out to the patient to assess and manage health conditions before they worsen and require more invasive and expensive treatment.
 Whether the patient has a chronic health condition or has just had surgery, telehealth enables faster and more convenient intervention to keep them on track towards progress.

 However, it isn’t the video visit itself that is changing the landscape of healthcare delivery in the United States.
 Some patients will naturally prefer in-person visits no matter what the reason for seeking a doctor’s care.
 Others either don’t have access to the technology necessary to complete a telehealth visit or the skills required to connect to a healthcare provider remotely.

 The true benefit of healthcare organizations offering remote medical appointments, and insurance companies and employers covering them for insureds is that having the option available makes continuous triage possible.
 Scheduling an online appointment versus seeing a patient at an urgent care or the emergency room gives medical providers more time to find the most appropriate resources and referral sources for follow-up care.
 Better management of chronic disease and prevention of common side effects of surgery or an acute injury are just two immediate benefits of continuous triage availability.
 The result is healthier patients and lowered healthcare costs for all parties involved in providing and financing patient medical services.

-Employers seeking more information on using telehealth services to lower the cost of providing health insurance to employees can find what they need at firefly.health/employers.
+Employers seeking more information on a health plan that leads with care, so your employees and business can thrive, can find what they need at https://www.firefly.health/employers.